• Skip to primary navigation

 Try adding your favouite snacks such as Pretzels, M&Ms.

-More Easy Baking Recipes:
+More easy Baking recipes:

 The BEST Sticky Toffee Pudding Tray Bake

-Chewy Triple Chocolate Brownies (Best Ever)
+Fudgy Triple Chocolate Brownies (Best Ever)

 EASY FUDGY Triple Chocolate Brownies - My idea of a good brownie is one that is shiny and crispy on the outside with a really squidgy middle and this brownie is all of that and more.
 Gooey fresh out of the oven and fudgy after some fridge time, these are the most decadent brownies ever.
 They also include 3 kinds of chocolate - (white, milk and dark) and are super rich and chocolatey.
 They are genuinely THE BEST brownie I have ever had in my life.